This post may contain affiliate links. Please read my disclosure policy.

 - 1/4 teaspoon salt

 - 1/2 cup coconut oil, melted

 - 1 teaspoon vanilla extract

 - 1 teaspoon ground nutmeg

-Remove from the oven and allow the bars to cook in the baking dish for 10 minutes before transferring to a cooling rack to cool completely.
+- Remove from the oven and allow the bars to cool in the baking dish for 10 minutes before transferring to a cooling rack to cool completely.